Skip to content

 1. Navigate to the CITE Roles tab.

-2. Select the desired role to be edited and click on the Edit icon next to the role.
+2. Select the role you want to edit and click the Edit icon next to it.

-3. Here, users will be prompted the same role's edit component as when adding a new role.
+3. The system opens the same edit component used when creating a new role.

 Delete a CITE Role